Voodoo Festival: Togo, Benin & Ghana

 Overnight: Miklin Hotel, Kumasi (2 nights) (B, L, D)

-Day 11: Kumasi
+Day 12: Kumasi

 Voodoo festival, West Africa

-Day 12: Kumasi/Anomabu (Drive)
+Day 13: Kumasi/Anomabu (Drive)

-Afterwards, we continue on to Elmina Castle*, the oldest European building in Africa.
+We make our way to Ghana’s beautiful coast.
+Formerly known as the Gold Coast, Ghana’s coastline is home to more than 50 ancient forts and castles, reminiscent of the ancient gold, ivory and slave trade that once happened here.
+We discover Elmina Castle*, the oldest European building in Africa.
 Built by the Portuguese in the 15th century, the castle has been used as a warehouse to trade gold, ivory, and eventually, slaves.
 The renovated castle we will explore today is a UNESCO World Heritage Site.
 The Dutch Cemetery within the castle dates back to 1806.
 Outside the castle walls, we take in a scenic fishing village with many large and vibrant boats.
 Each day, resident fishermen use these wooden boats fight the ocean waves and earn a living.
 In the old town, we admire the Posuban shrines, recognizing Asafo warriors who used to place their offering on these large, colourful statues.
 Wandering the alleyways and taking in their lively atmosphere sweeps us back to colonial times, letting us know what it might have been like to live here hundreds of years ago.
-(B, L, D)

 Day 14: Anomabu/Depart Accra (Drive)